Anus & perianal area

 • Secondary involvement by gynecologic tract adenocarcinoma:

-• In women, vaginal or vulvar adenocarcinomas may directly extend into anus
+• In women, vaginal or vulvar adenocarcinomas may directly extend into the anus

 • Positivity for ER or PR may support this interpretation

-Which of the following is true about primary anal adenocarcinoma?
+Which of the following is true about primary anal adenocarcinomas as a whole?

 1. Advanced stage cases paradoxically have a better prognosis

-B. It can arise in a fistula tract.
+D. They can arise in a fistula tract.
 This may occur in patients with Crohn's disease.
-Overall, anal adenocarcinoma is more common in men and advanced stage indicates poor prognosis.
-It is rare and secondary anal involvement by rectal carcinoma is more common.
+Crohn's disease can lead to the development of chronic anal fistulas, which can eventually become malignant and develop into anal adenocarcinoma.
+Answer A is incorrect because advanced stage indicates a poor prognosis.
+Answer B is incorrect because anal adenocarcinoma is more common in men.
+Answer C is incorrect because anal adenocarcinomas are rare and secondary anal involvement by rectal carcinoma is more common.

 Comment Here